18F/content-guide/_pages/18F-style/grammar-and-mechanics/punctuation.md

 *He paused before saying “bananas are not something people should hate.”*

+### Spaces

-**Spaces:** Sentences should always be separated by a single space.
+Sentences should always be separated by a single space.
 Never two spaces.

+### Ampersands or plus signs

+Use _and_ instead of an ampersand or plus sign, unless they’re part of an official title or company name.
+For example, *D.C.
+Tech Lady Hackathon + Training Day*

+### Slashes

+Avoid using the slash (/) symbol.
+Replace it with words or commas as appropriate.